Warwick, New York: Festivals

 Applefest is an annual outdoor festival attracting as many as 35,000 people each year in October.

 The Hudson Valley Jazz Festival, originally named the Warwick Valley Jazz Festival, takes place during the summer.

-The annual George Washington Celebration is a tradition that celebrates when the Founding Father, Gen. George Washington, came to Warwick and enjoyed a grog with his men in Baird's Tavern.
-This free community-wide tradition takes place in July, and is carried on by the Historical Society of the Town of Warwick, also known as the Warwick Historical Society, a nonprofit organization dedicated to Warwick since its inception in 1906.
-George Washington Day is a fun-filled community tradition with free public historic property tours throughout the afternoon.
+The annual George Washington Day 5K is a tradition that celebrates when the Founding Father, Gen. George Washington, came to Warwick and enjoyed a grog with his men in Baird's Tavern.
+This popular tradition takes place in July, and is carried on by the Historical Society of the Town of Warwick, also known as the Warwick Historical Society, a nonprofit organization dedicated to Warwick since its inception in 1906.

 Transportation

 Warwick is served by the 196 and 197 buses to Manhattan (operated by New Jersey Transit).
 It is also served by the Warwick inter-municipal bus.

+Government and infrastructure

+Formerly the Mid-Orange Correctional Facility was in the town.